zetavg/NTUST.IM-user/README.md

 The web admin panel is located at `http://[your.domain]/admin`, default account: email `admin@dev.null` with passowrd `password`.

+- Change your administrator password.
 - Add 學院 data to `colleges` table.
 - Add 系所 data to `departments` table.
+- Register yourself an account.
+- Give admin power to some users by setting their `admin` attribute to `true`.
+- Create some apps on `http://[your.domain]/oauth/applications`
+	- Application owned by admin won't need permission granted by users when calling OAuth API, and can access advanced APIs, e.g. `[admission_year]/[department_id]/[user_id].json`

 ## Contributing